NurainNajwa/BigBang_CaseStudy/README.md

 This template includes instructions for setting up, running, and pushing your TypeScript project to GitHub.
-Adjust it as needed for your specific project details.